Course Outline

 Format:

-You will produce a report (using a provided template) detailing the nutritional analyse of a recipe for a new product.
-A key component of the report is a mock packet design containing required label components for the product.
+You will produce a nutritional analyse of a recipe for a new product including a mock packet design and explain your considerations in producing compliant label components for the product.

 Criteria: